 Review summary: Nikon D3400 vs Olympus E-M10 II

-So what is the bottom line?
-Which of the two cameras – the Nikon D3400 or the Olympus E-M10 II – has the upper hand?
+So how do things add up?
+Is the Nikon D3400 better than the Olympus E-M10 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3400: